ClosedMixed

 What activities are funded?

-Funded activities included country mapping, protection works for Aboriginal cultural heritage, training and capacity building for Traditional Owner organisations, archaeological data collection and processing, events to reconnect communities, community resilience activities, and community development projects.
+Funded activities included country mapping, protection works for Aboriginal cultural heritage, training and capacity building for Traditional Owner organisations, archaeological data collection and processing, events to reconnect communities, community resilience activities, community development projects, and culturally appropriate business support.

 How do I apply for the Aboriginal Culture and Healing Bushfire Recovery Grants?